 The valve body is fastened to the bonnet or cover, another pressure retaining shell.
 It normally provides an opening for the valve stem to pass through.
 The bonnet (Fig. 5) contains a stuffing box.
-Valve internals are accessed through the bonnet or cover.
+Valve internals is accessed through the bonnet or cover.
 It serves as the base for the valve top works like the yoke, hand-wheel, etc. The Bonnet is classified based on the type of attachment as Bolted, Bellow, Sealed, Screwed-on, Welded, Union, Pressure Sealed, etc.

 Bolts, nuts, and washers are combinedly called Bolting.
 The bolting material is selected based on the application conforming to the applicable codes and standards.

 The valve disc is one of the major components of the valve that allows, throttles, or stops the flow depending on its position.
-So, disk directly affects the flow.
+So, the disk directly affects the flow.
 In various valves, it is known with different names.
-For example, the disc is known as a plug in a plug valve, ball in a ball valve, gate in a gate valve.
+For example, the disc is known as a plug-in a plug valve, ball in a ball valve, gate in a gate valve.
 A disc is made from casting, forging, or fabrication.
 When the valve is in a closed position, the disc is seated against the stationary valve seat.
 Using the motion of the valve stem, the disc (Fig. 5) can be controlled to open or close the valve.

 Valve trims are the removable and replaceable internal parts of the valve.
 These parts come in contact with the flow medium and are collectively known as valve trim.
 Examples of such parts are valve seat(s), glands, disc, spacers, guides, bushings, and internal springs.

-The Non-moving part that the body bears is termed as a valve seat.
+The Non-moving part that the body bears is termed a valve seat.
 There may be one or more seats in a valve.
 Globe or swing-check valves have one seat while a gate valve has two seats; one each on the upstream and downstream side.
 The valve disc along with the seats form a seal that stops the flow.

 The valve stem imparts the required motion to the disc to open or close the valve.
-One side of the stem (Fig. 5) is connected to the valve handwheel, actuator, or the lever; while the other end with the valve disc.
-In gate or globe valves, linear motion of the disc is needed to open or close the valve, while in a plug, ball, and butterfly valves, the valve disc is rotated to open or close the valve.
+One side of the stem (Fig. 5) is connected to the valve handwheel, actuator, or lever; while the other ends with the valve disc.
+In gate or globe valves, linear motion of the disc is needed to open or close the valve, while in plug, ball, and butterfly valves, the valve disc is rotated to open or close the valve.
 However, check valves (exception: stop-check valves) do not have valve stems.
 There are four categories of the valve stem.